Beliavsky/MultipleChangePoints/README.md

 # MultipleChangePoints
-Simulate a Gaussian time series with several changes in the mean (changepoints) and identify them
+Simulate a Gaussian time series with several changes in the mean or standard deviation (changepoints) and identify them

 Compile the programs with
 ```